Grad School 101: An Intro to GMAT Test Prep

 The Graduate Management Admission Test (GMAT) was created by the Graduate Management Admission Council and is used by business schools throughout the United States for admissions.
-Much like the GRE, the GMAT involves material students often have not seen since high school, so preparation typically requires a mix of tutoring and extensive self-study.
-Testing is done on individually scheduled dates at private testing centers and using a computer system that adapts the test to each student’s individual performance.
-This question-adaptive computer interface is one of the most unique aspects of the GMAT, and it means that practicing the process of taking the test is just as important as mastering the content that is tested.
+Much like the GRE, the GMAT involves content students often have not seen since high school, so GMAT test preparation typically requires a mix of tutoring and extensive self-study.
+Testing is done on individually scheduled dates throughout the year at private testing centers just about anywhere in the world.
+Consequently, GMAT registration and test dates are chosen at the student’s discretion based on the progress of the GMAT prep program.
+The GMAT uses a computer system that adapts the test to each student’s individual performance.
+This question-adaptive computer interface is unique to the GMAT and is a major component of the GMAT score.
+Effective GMAT prep recognizes that practicing the process of taking the test is just as important as mastering the content that is tested.
 Inspirica’s approach to GMAT test prep begins with this fact, and your tutor will ensure that you go into test day having had ample experience with the mechanics of taking the test.

 - Verbal Reasoning